allisontharp/techtrek/source/_posts/Building-a-Web-App-Using-AI.md

 One example of this is that I wanted my user to have a role set to `'ADMIN'`.
 This is a custom attribute in my User Pool, and I wanted it as infrastructure as code.
 I spent days trying to get it to write a correct sst config, and ultimately I had to call on my husband (also an amazing SRE who is fluent in all things AWS).
 It's hard to know what you don't know and AI doesn't know what you don't know, and it is hard to bridge that gap.

 # Conclusion
-I *really* like NextJS.
-It was a blast to use, and I really liked the API coding with it and was bummed to switch away to lambda.
+I *really* like NextJS, it was a blast to use.
+I really liked the API coding with it and was bummed to switch away to lambda.

 Coding with AI is a dichotomy.
 I simultaneously feel like software engineers will be replaced imminently and never.
 I feel like it's extremely amazing and extremely bad.
-I feel like it makes me go faster and makes me slower.
-It's wild, and I think with time, I'll begin to use it more and more effeciently.
+I feel like it makes me go faster and it makes me slower.
+It's wild and I think with time, I'll begin to use it more and more effeciently.

-You can view the final website TODO.
+You can view the final website [here](https://ddu3qllj7eijh.cloudfront.net/).
 I hope to add more features, both with and without the use of AI, in the coming weeks.

 _Have questions or suggestions?
 Please feel free to comment below or [contact me](/contact/)._